-Here at iSightCornwall we are lucky to be governed by a fantastic board of trustees from a number of different backgrounds.
-Our trustees meet on a regular basis to discuss the charities vision, mission and strategic direction.
+Here at iSightCornwall, we are lucky to be governed by a fantastic board of trustees from a number of different backgrounds.
+Our trustees meet on a regular basis to discuss the charity’s vision, mission and strategic direction.

-Mel Colton-Dyer is the Business Connections Manager at Cornwall Chamber of Commerce.
+Mel Colton-Dyer is the Commercial Strategy Director and Town Clerk at Looe Town Council.
 Her passions are quality, achievement and people.
 She believes in responsiveness, trust and open communication.
 Mel loves to think creatively and see solutions rather than problems.
-Her main role is to introduce opportunities to businesses throughout Cornwall and the Isles of Scilly and support member businesses to develop and grow the local economy in Cornwall.
-Mel also represents Cornwall Chamber of Commerce and the wider business community on a number of boards and steering groups and is also a trustee for The Aspire Academy Trust.
+Mel represents the wider business community on a number of boards and steering groups and is also a trustee for The Aspire Academy Trust.

-Joe has returned to the board after a year’s absence.
-Joe is visually impaired and will be well known to most of you as regular part of Helston Shooting Club, the VIP google group and the Young at Heart Club.
-Joe will be representing the views of visually impaired people across Cornwall.
+Joe returned to the board in 2016 after a year’s absence.
+Joe is visually impaired and will be well known to most of you as a regular part of the Helston Shooting Club, the VIP Facebook group and the Young at Heart Club.
+Joe represents the views of visually impaired people across Cornwall.